GSA/punchcard/CONTRIBUTING.md

 #### Make a Pull Request

 Go to https://github.com/contributor/punchcard and select your feature branch.
 Click the 'Pull Request' button and fill out the form.
-Pull requests are usually reviewed within a few days.
+A series of automated tests will run on [Travis](https://travis-ci.org/GSA/punchcard).
+If tests pass, your pull request will usually get reviewed and accepted within a few days.

 #### Be Patient

-It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
+It's likely that your change will not be merged and that the nitpicky maintainers (or Travis) will ask you to do more, or fix seemingly benign problems.
 Hang on there!

 #### Thank You